 You may be thinking, “But, I’m not wealthy.”
-Sorry – it doesn’t take a lot to be rich in the eyes of the IRS.
-Simply having your name on an IRA or 401(k) plan distribution list makes you fair game.
-All the IRS sees is a huge amount of collective dollars – $47 trillion, to be exact—stashed away in IRAs and retirement programs.
+Unfortunately, it doesn’t take a lot to be rich in the eyes of the IRS.
+Simply having your name on an IRA or 401(k) plan makes you fair game.
+All the IRS sees is a considerable amount of collective dollars—$33 trillion, to be exact—stashed away in IRAs and retirement programs.3

-Many people believe that all they need to do for retirement is defer as much money as they can.
-When they retire, they’ll be in a lower tax bracket and can start withdrawing the money for spending purposes.
-This is rarely the case.
-It’s even less likely looking into the future.
+Many people believe all they need to do for retirement is defer as much money as they can.
+When they retire, they will be in a lower tax bracket and can start withdrawing the money for spending purposes.
+This is rarely the case—and it’s looking even less likely in the future.

 Consider Dan and Teri, who are new retirees.
 Dan retired two years ago with a small pension.
 He started drawing Social Security and has $600,000 in an IRA rollover account from his old 401(k).
 Teri has just accepted an early retirement offer from her employer.
-She will also have a small pension and one year of severance.
+She also has a small pension and plans to start drawing her Social Security soon.
 Her 401(k) account is worth $700,000.
-They have no other savings.
+They have no retirement savings outside of these accounts.

-They need $100,000 per year of spendable income to maintain their lifestyle in retirement.
-Their two pensions amount to $25,000 per year.
-Social Security for both of them pays another $30,000.
-They will need to withdraw the difference of $45,000 from their retirement accounts to meet their income goal.
+They need $110,000 per year of spendable income to maintain their lifestyle in retirement.
+Their total pension income amounts to $30,000 per year.
+Their combined Social Security pays another $35,000.
+Dan and Teri will need to withdraw the difference of $45,000 from their retirement accounts to meet their income goal.
 A $45,000 withdrawal from a $1.3 million account balance equates to a withdrawal rate of 3.5%.
-A prudent withdrawal rate is 4% or less.
+The prudent withdrawal rate is 4% or less.

-The couple wouldn’t have any problem with their retirement plans if it wasn’t for income taxes.
-Unfortunately, all of their pension income is subject to tax.
-All of their retirement-account withdrawals are subject to tax, as well.
-And, 85% of their Social Security benefits are subject to tax.
-They claim the standard deduction and two personal exemptions.
-They will need to forfeit $12,100 to the IRS.
-That’s 27% of their retirement account distributions!
+Dan and Teri’s retirement strategy would be in good shape if it were not for income taxes.
+Unfortunately, pension income is subject to income tax.
+All their retirement-account withdrawals are subject to tax, as well.
+And 85% of their Social Security benefits become taxable because of their retirement account distributions.
+Their filing status is married filing joint, and they claim the standard deduction.
+They will need to forfeit $9,160 in federal tax to the IRS.
+That is 20.4% of their retirement account distributions!

-In order to net $45,000 from their retirement accounts, they would need to take $61,000 per year and pay $16,000 in taxes.
-This is because every dollar they take from their retirement account to pay taxes is itself subject to tax.
-However, $61,000 is a withdrawal rate of nearly 5% per year and would be too high for their accounts to support.
+To net $45,000 from their retirement accounts, they would need to take $56,600 per year and pay $11,600 in taxes.
+This is because every dollar they take from their retirement account to pay taxes is subject to tax.
+Unfortunately, $56,600 is a withdrawal rate of 4.4% per year, which may be too high for their accounts to support.

-The couple should have had a balanced approach to retirement savings, dividing their money equally between tax-deferred accounts (their 401(k) plans), after-tax accounts and tax-free accounts (Roth IRAs).
-They would not have received the tax deductions as they accumulated their savings, but let’s look at the impact on their retirement income.
+The couple should have saved for retirement using a balanced approach by dividing their money equally between tax-deferred accounts (their 401(k) plans), after-tax accounts, and tax-free accounts (Roth IRAs).
+They would not have received the tax deductions as they accumulated their savings—but let’s look at the impact on their retirement income.

-The $45,000 of income they need will come equally from their three sources of savings:
+Hypothetically, the $45,000 of income needed would come equally from three sources of savings:

 - $15,000 from the 401(k)/IRA accounts will still be taxable.

-- $15,000 from the after-tax account will be partially taxable, but at a capital-gains tax rate.
-The tax rate on capital gains is currently 0% for the couple because they will be in the 15% bracket now.
+- $15,000 from an after-tax account will be partially taxable, but at a capital-gains tax rate.
+The tax rate on capital gains is currently 0% for Dan and Teri because they are in the 12% tax bracket.

-Their tax bill can be paid from their non-taxable accounts, so it will not increase the amount.
-The total withdrawal amount of $50,000 per year is under the 4% target.
+Their tax bill has dropped to $5,100.
+This is a 56% decrease in taxes!
+The tax could be paid from their non-taxable accounts, so it will not increase taxes.
+The total withdrawal amount of $50,000 per year is within the 4% guideline.

-You need to start planning now to balance your retirement savings while the tax laws are still favorable.
-The current low tax rates are scheduled to increase on January 1, 2011.
-Congress could act sooner to increase rates but it is unlikely to do so until the economy recovers.
+It would be best to start planning now to balance retirement savings while the tax laws are still favorable.
+The current low tax rates may not stay for long.
+Congress may act soon to increase tax rates.

-The place to start is to determine how much of your savings needs to be tax-deferred each year to minimize your current tax bill.
+A complete explanation of building a balanced retirement can be found in Don’t Retire Broke: An Indispensable Guide to Tax-Efficient Retirement Planning and Financial Freedom.
+The book explains how to set up each part of your retirement savings tax-efficiently.
+The place to start is to determine how much savings needs to be tax-deferred annually to minimize your current tax bill.
 (You may need the help of a tax professional to determine this amount.)
-Those taxpayers who are already in a 15% tax bracket may not want to defer any income because they are already in the lowest bracket.
-Their savings should go to maximize their Roth IRA contributions first and then to after-tax savings.
+Those taxpayers already in a 12% tax bracket may not want to defer any income because they are already in a low bracket.
+Their savings should go to maximize Roth IRA contributions first and then to after-tax savings.

 Taxpayers in the highest tax bracket may not want to defer their income either.
-Anyone with income over $250,000 can be assured of a significant tax increase in 2011.
-If you’re in this situation, you probably can’t make Roth contributions because of income limits.
+Anyone with income over $400,000 may be facing a significant tax increase soon.
+If you are in this situation, you probably cannot make Roth contributions due to income limits.
 Check with your employer to see if a Roth 401(k) option is offered.
-Another strategy is to make nondeductible IRA contributions now and convert these accounts to Roth IRAs in 2010.
-The current tax law only allows Roth conversions if your adjusted gross income is under $100,000.
-This restriction is lifted in 2010.
+Another strategy is to make nondeductible IRA contributions now and convert them to Roth IRAs.
+There are currently no income restrictions on making nondeductible IRA contributions or Roth conversions.

-The window of opportunity is closing quickly.
-You need to put a plan in place to minimize your taxes in retirement.
-Implementing the right strategy may cut your tax bill in half.
+The window of opportunity may be closing.
+It would be best to put a plan in place to minimize taxes in retirement.
+Implementing the right strategy could potentially cut your tax bill in half.